Policies for postgraduate coursework students including Faculty of Dentistry

 In the case of academic decisions relating to a unit of study, you should raise your concerns within 15 working days of the unit of study result being posted by the University.
 The relevant unit of study or course coordinator must give you a prompt response detailing why the decision was made.

-If your concerns are not resolved by your head of discipline or school then you are able to make a written appeal to the Chair of the Board of Postgraduate Studies (who acts on behalf of the Dean).
-Any appeal at this stage must be received within 15 working days of the previous communications with your gead of discipline or school.
+If your concerns are not resolved then you are able to make a written appeal to the Chair of the Board of Postgraduate Studies (who acts on behalf of the Dean).
+Any appeal at this stage must be received within 15 working days of the previous communications with your head of discipline or school.
 The Chair of the Board will review the decision in order to try and resolve the complaint and will advise you in writing of the Board’s decision.